alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 > What are your reasons for getting this new AWS certification?
 {: .prompt-info }

-In my case, I need the Data certification because I don't have as much experience in data projects as I want, and `I truly wanted to learn how to design, build, secure, and maintain analytics solutions using AWS tools and services` so that I can collaborate in a helpful way on data projects.
-The second reason is because the data certification is the nearest one to an event driven solution, and I want to be involved in this solutions in the future.
+In my case, I need the Data certification because I don't have as much experience in data projects as I want, and `I truly wanted to learn how to design, build, secure, and maintain analytics solutions using AWS tools and services` so that I can collaborate helpfully on data projects.
+The second reason is that the data certification is the nearest one to an event-driven solution, and I want to be involved in this solution in the future.

 > Your motivation is your WHY.
 How powerful to you is your WHY to you?
 >